luoshuqing2001/luoshuqing2001.github.io/index.md

 <br>

 Hi, I'm Shuqing Luo.
-Currently I'm a 1st-year graduate student majoring in ECE at Peking University.
-I obtained by B.Eng from School of Cyber Science and Engineering at Shanghai Jiao Tong University, advised by [Prof. Shilin Wang](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=122).
+Currently I'm a 1st-year graduate student majoring in computer science and technology at Peking University, advised by [Prof. Wei Gao](https://gaowei262.github.io/).
+Prior to that, I obtained by B.Eng from School of Cyber Science and Engineering at Shanghai Jiao Tong University, advised by [Prof. Shilin Wang](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=122).
 I also work as a research intern at the Chinese University of Hong Kong, advised by [Prof. Xiangyu Yue](https://xyue.io/).

 <br>